ramalakshmimerugumala/Linux_Programming/SignalTheory.md

 Process 3 sends a failure signal

+Individually they look separate, but correlation shows they all happened because one service crashed.

 ## 13 Explain how a process handles a signal while it is in the ready state?
 When a process is in the ready state, it is not running, but waiting to be scheduled by the CPU